fenago/katacoda-scenarios/azure-functions/persist-files-azure-shell/steps/10/text.md

 You should now see the files that are accessible in your clouddrive directory in Cloud Shell.

-**Note:**: If you need to define a function in a file and call it from the PowerShell cmdlets, then the dot operator must be included.
+**Note:** If you need to define a function in a file and call it from the PowerShell cmdlets, then the dot operator must be included.
 For example: `. .\MyFunctions.ps1`